 Three major concerts are performed each year.
 A Remembrance Concert, unique in the area, in aid of The Royal British Legion, an Advent Carol Concert by Candlelight in Ardingly College Chapel in aid of a chosen charity and a Spring Concert also in the Chapel.
 In alternate years there is an opportunity to sing Choral Evensong in venues including Chichester Cathedral, Southwark Cathedral and St George's Chapel, Windsor.

-Continuity with the Hett family has never stopped as Caroline remained secretary of the society for many years and then their nephew, Sandy, joined and still sings with us today as a very useful tenor.
-He recently celebrated his 90th birthday and has been invaluable in providing most of this information, for which we are highly indebted.
+The choir has had a long relationship with the Hett family, as Caroline remained secretary of the society for many years and then their nephew, Sandy, joined and sang as a tenor with the choir for decades, even beyond his 90th birthday.
+He has been invaluable in providing most of this information, for which we are highly indebted.